 But the fun really begins when you start getting to know the neighbourhoods.
 There are scads of Asian markets where you can buy every sauce, spice, or special ingredient known to man at a fraction of the price you would pay on the Bahnhofstrasse.
 The Turkish community seems to have cornered the vegetable market.
 The produce is very fresh and lower priced than in the supermarket chains.
 And every town has weekly farmer’s markets with stalls filled with luscious vegetables, artisanal cheeses, specialty meats, organic jams, and fresh flowers.
 There is even a specialty foods market in the Zürich main station every Wednesday except during December when it is pre-empted by the Christmas market.

-To help yourself navigate the endless possibilities, get in touch with the American Women’s Club ( www.awczurich.org/ ).
-You don’t have to be American and you don’t have to be a woman to participate in their yearly Living In Zürich (LIZ) course.
+To help yourself navigate the endless possibilities, get in touch with the American Women’s Club ( www.awczurich.org).
+You don’t have to be American and you don’t have to be a woman to participate in their yearly Living In Zürich (LIZ) courses.
 The course takes place every year in autumn but their LIZ guide is on sale all year long and is a lifesaver.
 It’s 400 pages of everything you need to know written by people who have already been through it.

-In fact, Zurich is loaded with expat organizations, especially English speaking clubs and groups ranging from the Yahoo expat chat to the Swiss British Chamber of Commerce.
+In fact, Zurich is loaded with expat organizations, especially English speaking clubs and groups ranging from the expat Zurich forum to the British Swiss Chamber of Commerce.
 The Zürich International Women’s Association has a good website with lots of activities to get your social life started.
 The easiest way to get a complete list of organizations and read some fun articles is to subscribe to “Hello Switzerland” which is a magazine written for expats by expats.
 It is sponsored by a relocation agency (so it’s free!) and has lists of every English speaking organization at the back of the issue.
-To get your copy, click on www.helloswitzerland.ch/ .

 Recreation and Entertainment